The Dentist 2: Home media

+Reception

 Critical response

 Rotten Tomatoes reports that 0% of five surveyed critics gave the film a positive review; the average rating is 3.70/10.
 AllMovie's review of the film was negative, writing "this perfunctory sequel repeats those earlier grotesqueries [from The Dentist] pretty much shot for shot".

 Accolades

 Brian Yuzna was nominated for Best Film at the 1998 Sitges Film Festival.